-For example: Out of pocket expenses paid to charity trustees, for instance travel expenses to attend meetings, are not considered remuneration.
+Out of pocket expenses paid to charity trustees, for instance travel expenses to attend meetings, should not be included in this section.

 B.5 Is your charity part of a group either as a parent or a subsidiary?

 A charity is part of a group if it is: